Programme - day two 2025

 • understanding the risks of misalignment in asset and financial planning

-• best practices for integrating asset condition data with financial forecasting
+• best practices for integrating asset performance data with financial forecasting

 • lessons from a case study on achieving better funding and maintenance outcomes